Temmarie/KYC-APP/README.md

 # KYC - Loan App

 This is a **KYC Loan Application Form** built with **React** and styled using **TailwindCSS**.
 The app allows users to go through a multi-step process to submit their personal, contact, and financial information for loan application purposes.
-The form includes input validation, a progress bar, and a summary step for review before submission.
+The form includes input validation, a progress bar, and a summary step for review with edit features before submission.

 ## Live Preview
 [Live Preview](https://kyc-app-kappa.vercel.app//)